RolandWarburton/knowledge/Writing/On Userscripts.md

 # User Scripts

-This article will be about my opinions on user scripts, and how you can use them to maximum effect!
+This article share my opinions on user scripts, and how you can use them to maximum effect!

+Mainly to answer two main questions.

-This writing will cover how to use a bundler to embed JS libraries, and how to create JSX components in user scripts.
+How do you use a bundler to embed JS libraries?
+How can you create JSX components in user scripts?
 Plus some extra bits that i think are useful to know.

 ## What is a User Script